Regency at Waterford Review (2026): What We Discovered

 - Rehabilitation areas

-The facility houses an average of 124.5 residents out of 150 beds (83% capacity).
-Landscaping with ponds and boulder walls creates outdoor spaces around the property.
+The facility has 150 certified beds and houses an average of about 117 residents.
+Landscaping with ponds and boulder walls creates outdoor spaces around the building.

 Ownership and management structure